-- Platforms bring producers and consumers of goods and services in direct contact with one another, often while cutting out the middle-man.
-Typically, this interaction will involve a careful alignment of supply and demand, a comparison of features and prices, individualized suggestions, and social networking.
+- Platforms bring producers and consumers of goods and services in direct contact with one another, often cutting out the middle man.
+This involves a careful alignment of supply and demand, a comparison of features and prices, individual suggestions, and social networking.

 - They are typically enabled by a technology architecture that features data security and privacy, mobile applications, the IoT, open APIs for demand and supply sides, embedded analytics, AI, and social technology.

-- Platforms are already a fact of life for many consumers: AirBnB, HotelTonight, and Booking for lodging, Uber and Lyft for transport, Instacart for groceries, Kickstarter for funding, PayPal for payments, Etsy for design items, Tinder for dating, Alibaba for retail, and eBay for the quintessential personal marketplace.
+- Ready-to-use platforms are already a fact of life for many consumers: Airbnb, HotelTonight and Booking for lodging, Uber and Lyft for transport, Instacart for groceries, Kickstarter for funding, PayPal for payments, Etsy for design items, Netflix or Spotify for entertainment, Alibaba and Amazon for retail, and eBay for the quintessential personal marketplace.

-- In the automotive world, the Mov'Inblue platform, built for connected vehicles and fleet management, is a very illustrative example of offering "asset-light" mobility to individuals through the on-demand allocation of cars and "virtual car keys," combined with advanced car usage analytics.
+- In automotive, the Mov’Inblue platform, built for connected vehicles and fleet management, is illustrative of offering “asset-light” mobility to individuals through the on-demand allocation of cars and “virtual car keys,” combined with advanced car usage analytics.

-- Efficiency improvements, a much more agile workforce, and the move towards a demand-driven supply chain
+- Efficiency improvement based on a global agile organization, and the move towards a demand-driven supply chain

 - Entirely new business models that allow for disruptive consumer and partner interactions

 – IBM Cloud, Microsoft Azure development tools, Mendix rapid development, Salesforce Platform